yellowdog/python-examples/README.md

 Variable substitutions are discussed in more detail below.

-# Work Requirement Properties
+## Work Requirement Properties

 The `workRequirement` section of the configuration file is optional.
 It's used only by the `yd-submit` command, and controls the Work Requirement that is submitted to the Platform.

-The details of a Work Requirement to be submitted can be captured entirely within the TOML configuration file for simple (single Task Group) examples.
-More complex examples capture the Work Requirement in a combination of the TOML file plus a JSON document, or in a JSON document only.
+For simple (single Task Group) examples, the details of a Work Requirement to be submitted can be captured entirely within the TOML configuration file.
+For more complex examples,the Work Requirement can be captured in a combination of the TOML file plus a JSON document, or in a JSON document only.

-## Work Requirement JSON File Structure
+### Work Requirement JSON File Structure

 Work Requirements are represented in JSON documents using a containment hierarchy of a **Work Requirement** containing a **list of Task Groups**, containing a **list of Tasks**.

+To specify the file containing the JSON document, either provide the JSON filename in the `workRequirementData` property in the `workRequirement` section of the TOML configuration file, or specify it on the command line as a positional argument (which will override the property in the TOML file), for example:

+`yd-submit --config myconfig.toml my_workreq.json`

 A very simple example document is shown below with a top-level Work Requirement containing two Task Groups each containing two Tasks, each with a different set of arguments to be passed to the Task.